 Teaching

-I'm currently building out materials and pedagogy for a few different classes in Computer Science at Transylvania University.
-Since I mostly rely on canvas for course organization, these pages are all works-in-progress.
+I'm currently developing materials and pedagogy for a few different classes.
+I mostly rely on canvas for course organization, so these pages are mostly works-in-progress or otherwise incomplete.
+They include several classes I taught in the Computer Science Department at Transylvania University.

 Course Materials

-- Introduction to Fairness and Bias in Algorithms (work-in-progress)
+- Introduction to Fairness and Bias in Algorithms (2024 at Transy)

 Pedagogy